carmonalab/scECODA/README.md

 scECODA allows for unprecedented insights in biological sample grouping structure:

 **Case Study 1: Granularity Matters** -
-Learn why **fine-grained cell type annotation** can be crucial to uncover biological insights missed by broad, low-resolution annotation.
+Learn why **fine-grained cell type annotation** is crucial to uncover biological insights missed by broad, low-resolution annotation.

 **Case Study 2: Cell type composition vs. Gene expression** - See how scECODA's compositional analysis compares to traditional **pseudobulk** methods, and outperforms it especially when differences are driven by **low-abundance cell types**.